-The Cambridge Law Test is an essay based exam, hence there will be a list of Cambridge law test essay questions to choose from.
-It is designed to examine your ability to cope with the intellectual and academic rigour of the Cambridge law course.
-A student studying law at Cambridge would be expected to exhibit a number of qualities; including, analytical skills, an ability to construct a logical argument and strong reasoning skills.
+The CLT is designed to examine your ability to cope with the intellectual and academic rigour of the Cambridge Law course.
+A student studying Law at Cambridge would be expected to exhibit a number of qualities; including, analytical skills, an ability to construct a logical argument and strong reasoning skills.
 These are the sorts of qualities examiners will be wanting to see from applicants.

-The law faculty provides some examples for the type of questions you might find on their website.
-These are useful preparation for the exam, and it is recommended that you complete timed practice of exams in order to be fully prepared for the questions.
+The Law Faculty provides some examples of the types of questions you’ll need to tackle.
+This is useful preparation for the exam, and it is recommended that you complete timed practice of essay questions in order to be fully prepared for the exam.

 What will the Cambridge Law test essay questions be?

 There is a pre-prescribed format to this exam, which means you can have some confidence in what to expect when you sit down.
-In the Cambridge Law test, essay questions you’ll be given will be provided in a selection of three types.
+The essay questions you’ll be given will be provided in a selection of three types.
 You will be tasked with answering one of these questions in one hour.
-Typically, there are three types of question that colleges tend to use:
+These are the three types of questions that colleges tend to use:

 The second type is problem questions.
 For these, you will be given a statement of law and a scenario.
 In this type of answer, tutors are expecting candidates to identify issues that are presented within the scenario and how this is applied to the relevant law.
 You must explain how the point of law you are arguing is applied to the scenario in a persuasive way.
 It is also important to consider the structure of your argument again in this piece.
 As above, thinking logically and reasoning your argument are important skills to demonstrate.

-Finally, the third question types are comprehension questions.
+Finally, the third question type is comprehension questions.
 For these, you are given a passage or a section from a judgment.
 You then have to process the information given and be prepared to summarise your understanding of the text and answer a number of questions on it.